Classifying phases protected by matrix product operator symmetries using matrix product states: MPO algebras based on groups

 The following lemma allows us to characterize the MPO tensors and the fusion tensors of group representations.

 {\bf Lemma}.
-An injective MPO representation of a group (not necessarily unitary), $U_g U_h = U_{gh}$ and $U_e=\id$, satisfy Eq.\eqref{fusiontensorG2}.
-If we further require that the fusion tensors fulfill Eq.\eqref{fusiontensorG}, which is equivalent to the closedness algebra condition for OBC \eqref{algcond}, then $U_g$ is onsite.
+An injective MPO representation of a group (not necessarily unitary), $U_g U_h = U_{gh}$ and $U_e=\id$, satisfy Eq.\ \eqref{fusiontensorG2}.
+If we further require that the fusion tensors fulfill Eq.\ \eqref{fusiontensorG}, which is equivalent to the closedness algebra condition for arbitrary BC \eqref{algcond}, then $U_g$ is on-site.
 In particular, the MPO representation is characterized by a trivial $3$-cocycle.

-{\it Proof:} First we decompose the product of the three MPO tensors $T_g T_{g^{-1}} T_g$ in two equivalent ways using Eq.\eqref{fusiontensorG}.
+{\it Proof:} First we decompose the product of the three MPO tensors $T_g T_{g^{-1}} T_g$ in two equivalent ways using Eq.\ \eqref{fusiontensorG}.
 Then, we close the two upper (or lower) virtual indices.
-Finally, using that $T_e$ has to be the identity matrix (by using the Fundamental Theorem of injective MPS \cite{Molnar18A}), we arise to the fact that $T_g$ is onsite.
+Finally, using that $T_e$ has to be the identity matrix (by using the Fundamental Theorem of injective MPSs \cite{Molnar18A}), we conclude that $T_g$ is on-site.

-The previous lemma implies that for an injective MPO representation of a group, $U_g U_h = U_{gh}$ and $U_e=\id$, with non-trivial $3$-cocycle, the OBC MPO does not form a closed algebra in the sense of Eq.\eqref{algcond} (equivalent to Eq.\eqref{fusiontensorG}).
-This means that these MPOs are not cover by the formalism of Refs.\cite{Lootens21A, molnar22}, we left the connection for future work.
-Alternately, one can drop the condition $U_e=\id$ and only ask for $U_e$ being a projector, then there is no obstruction to satisfy Eq.\eqref{fusiontensorG} and that the tensors being injective at the same time.
+The previous lemma implies that for an injective MPO representation of a group, $U_g U_h = U_{gh}$ and $U_e=\id$, with non-trivial $3$-cocycle, the arbitrary BC MPO does not form a closed algebra in the sense of Eq.\ \eqref{algcond} (equivalent to Eq.\ \eqref{fusiontensorG}).
+This means that these MPOs are not covered by the formalism of Refs.\ \cite{Lootens21A, molnar22}, we left the connection for future work.
+Alternatively, one can drop the condition $U_e=\id$ and only ask for $U_e$ being a projector, then there is no obstruction to satisfy Eq.\ \eqref{fusiontensorG} and that the tensors being injective at the same time.
 In that case $U_g$ is a representation on the subspace projected by $U_e$.
 We will comment on these cases in the example section \ref{sec:expexam}.